dostontech/React_Design_Patterns/README.md

 ## 🎥 Bonus: Tutorial Scripts (Coming Soon)

-We're preparing step-by-step YouTube tutorials explaining how and **why** to use each pattern, using this codebase.
+I am preparing step-by-step YouTube tutorials explaining how and **why** to use each pattern, using this codebase.

 ## Feel free to contribute improvements or request a new pattern